thebiggive/donate-frontend/readme.md

 Continuous Integration will automatically publish `main` to NPM, but you can also do it manually if necessary.

+(Once this repo gets closer to being stable, we can update the configuration to just publish new version tags.)

 ```bash
 npm publish --access=public
 ```